What To Do If You Lose Your Car Keys?

-We never really realize how essential our car keys are until we reach into our pocket, and they aren't there.
+We never realize how essential our car keys are until we reach into our pocket, and they aren't there.
 Losing your car keys is not a fun situation, but there is no need to panic.
-This isn't as bad as it seems and while it may be uncomfortable, it is solvable.
-When dealing with a loss of car keys there are several things to keep in mind which we will cover now.
+This isn't as bad as it seems, and while it may be uncomfortable, it is solvable.
+When dealing with a loss of car keys, there are several things to keep in mind, which we will cover now.

 Important Things to Note

-When you lose your car keys it isn't as simple as getting a new key cut at your local hardware store.
+It isn't as simple to get a new key cut at your local hardware store when you lose your car keys.
 Car keys cannot be replicated at a self-service machine if you do not have the original.
-This is to make sure that criminals are not given access to cars they do not own.
+This ensures that criminals are not given access to cars they do not own.

-The only way that a car key can be duplicated at a hardware store is if they have a key machine that is employee-operated.
-They in some cases can replicate the key if you have your VIN number.
+The only way a car key can be duplicated at a hardware store is if they have an employee-operated key machine.
+They, in some cases, can replicate the key if you have your VIN.
 This number identifies your specific car.
 However, this is not always possible.
-Some keys may need professional key programming which could only be done with access to your car's computer.
+Some keys may need professional key programming, which could only be done with access to your car's computer.

 Are Your Keys Lost?

-So, the first thing you need to find out is if your keys are lost.
-This may seem unnecessary to check but getting a brand-new car key replacement without the original can cost upwards of $200, so it is best to check to be sure.
+So, you first need to find out if your keys are lost.
+This may seem unnecessary, but getting a brand-new car key replacement without the original can cost upwards of $200.
+Hence, it is best to check to be sure.

 Take the time to look around the area, retrace your steps, and try to remember the last place you saw them.
-If you don't find them then check to see if you locked them in the car and if so, you could call a locksmith who will help you regain access.
+If you don't find them, check to see if you locked them in the car and if so, you could call a locksmith who will help you regain access.
 Last, check to see if anyone has a spare car key that you can use so that you don't have to get a new key made without the original.
-If none of these are relevant for you then you will need to move on to the next step.
+You will need to move on to the next step if none are relevant.

 Types of Keys

-The next thing you need to determine is what type of key you are dealing with.
-Each type of key has its own security features and the computerization of locks will make it imperative to know the type of key you're dealing with.
+Next, you need to determine what type of key you are dealing with.
+Each type of key has its security features, and the computerization of locks will make it imperative to know the type of key you're dealing with.
 There are three types of keys you could have.
 They are transponder keys, key fobs, and traditional keys.
 Let's go over the differences between these keys.

 Transponder keys will be used on most cars after the late 1990s.
 These keys are more secure because the communication between the vehicle and the key is better.
 It cannot easily be manipulated like with traditional keys.
 However, this makes it more difficult to replace if the key is lost.

 The last type of key is your traditional key with no computerization.
-You unlock your doors manually and no programming is necessary.
-This is the least secure of all the types as it makes it much easier for intruders to break in, but it is the easiest key to get replaced if the original is lost.
+You unlock your doors manually, and no programming is necessary.
+This is the least secure of all the types as it makes it much easier for intruders to break in, but it is the easiest key to replace if the original is lost.

-Now that you know what type of key you are dealing with you are ready to reach out for assistance.
-Following this simple plan of action will help ease your stress and get this problem fixed as soon as possible.
-Something very important to remember is that if you are stranded in a dangerous situation, please call emergency services, and get to a safe location.
-Your well-being is more important, the keys and car can wait.
+Now that you know what type of key you are dealing with, you are ready to reach out for assistance.
+This simple plan of action will help ease your stress and fix this problem as soon as possible.
+Something very important to remember is that if you are stranded in a dangerous situation, please call emergency services and get to a safe location.
+Your well-being is more important; the keys and car can wait.

-If you are in a safe situation and you just need assistance getting back into your car the first thing you need to do is make sure you have some important information.
-The process of having your key replaced will go much smoother if you can provide the following information: the type of key, the VIN, and the make and model of your vehicle.
-This information can be located on your car insurance card or your vehicle registration.
-In situations that you do not have access to this information, a professional will also be able to analyze your car and find the needed information.
+Suppose you are in a safe situation and need assistance getting back into your car.
+In that case, you first must ensure you have some important information.
+Having your key replaced will go much smoother if you provide the following information: the type of key, the VIN, and the make and model of your vehicle.
+This information can be located on your car insurance card or vehicle registration.
+When you do not have access to this information, a professional can also analyze your car and find the needed information.

-Once you have this information you need to determine who to call for assistance.
-When making this decision you will want to weigh cost and function.
+Once you have this information, you must determine who to call for assistance.
+When making this decision, you will want to weigh cost and function.
 You don't want to overpay for the problem to be rectified, but you also want to have a key that will last a long time and won't compromise your security.

 Who to Call?

-If your car is a newer model with a more complex or unique key you may have to contact the dealership.
+You may have to contact the dealership if your car is a newer model with a more complex or unique key.
 This is because a locksmith may not always be able to handle more intricate key systems that need specific programming.
-While more expensive in these cases it is best to reach out to your dealership for assistance.
+While more expensive in these cases, it is best to reach out to your dealership for assistance.

-If you have an older car model the dealership may not be able to help you.
+If you have an older car model, the dealership may be unable to help you.
 Dealerships may no longer have keys for vehicles past a certain age.
-If this is the case with your car then your only option is an automotive locksmith.
-Also, if you lost your keys and need them remade on-site you will need to call a locksmith.
+If this is the case with your car, your only option is an automotive locksmith.
+Also, if you lost your keys and need them remade on-site, you need to call a locksmith.

-Once this problem is resolved make sure to get a second spare key made.
+Once this problem is resolved, get a second spare key.
 This may be a little more costly, but it will help prevent this situation from happening again.
 We hope this article has been informative and helpful for you.
-If you need a locksmith, please call us here at ASAP Locksmith and we will be happy to help!
+If you need a locksmith, please call us here at ASAP Locksmith, and we will be happy to help!